bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 > Sounds grindy.
 How do I speed this up?
 >
-> - **Marketplace**: If you have the gold for it, you don't really need to gather any dawn dust.
+> - **Marketplace**: If you have the gold for it, you don't really need to gather any dawn dust (except for the map
->   Animatronic Bird, Silver Bolt and Sunrise cheese are all available on the Marketplace.
+>   piece).
+Animatronic Bird, Silver Bolt and Sunrise cheese are all available on the Marketplace.
 > - **Baitkeep or Ultimate charms** will allow you to reduce the amount of Sunrise cheese you need if you use them on
 >   Heart of the Meteor.
 Not many hunters with the rank of Baron(ess) have any in their posession, though.
 > - You might take your chances with **less than 10 Sunrise cheese**.
 10 will guarantee a catch, but each Sunrise